The Capitol Siege: The Arrested And Their Stories

 Still, NPR's examination did identify certain commonalities.

-At least 16 of the defendants appear to have links to the Proud Boys, a far-right gang.
-The group was recently declared a terrorist group in Canada.
+At least 32 of the defendants appear to have links to the Proud Boys, a far-right group with a history of violent rhetoric and street violence.
 Their values have been widely described as racist, misogynist, anti-immigrant and hateful against other minority groups.

-Experts say there's little evidence that current or former members of the military are more susceptible to radicalization, but Secretary of Defense Lloyd Austin has called combating extremism in the ranks a top priority.
+Experts say there's little evidence that current or former members of the military are more susceptible to radicalization than the general population.
+Still, Secretary of Defense Lloyd Austin has called combating extremism in the ranks a top priority.

-Lawmakers who support impeaching former President Donald Trump argue that he "incited a violent mob to attack the United States Capitol."
-There is some evidence of that in court documents: Some who allegedly stormed the Capitol explicitly said they were inspired by Trump.
+Lawmakers who supported impeaching former President Donald Trump argue that he "incited a violent mob to attack the United States Capitol."
+There is some evidence of that in court documents: Some who allegedly stormed the Capitol - at least 10% - explicitly said they were inspired by Trump.

 "IF TRUMP TELLS US TO STORM THE F***IN CAPITAL IMA DO THAT THEN!" one defendant wrote.
 "I thought I was following my President," said yet another.